 Amy J. Greer focuses her practice on securities enforcement and litigation matters.
 A former regional trial counsel for the US Securities and Exchange Commission’s (SEC) Philadelphia office, Amy brings insight from that experience when addressing litigation and investigations by the SEC, the US Department of Justice (DOJ), the US Financial Industry Regulatory Authority (FINRA), and self-regulatory organizations, as well as state attorneys general and securities commissions.
-She is admitted in New York and Pennsylvania only, and her practice is supervised by DC Bar members.

 Amy’s clients include broker-dealers, investment advisers, hedge funds, mutual funds, securities issuers and reporting companies, and commodities traders.
 She advises them on allegations of insider trading, financial reporting and accounting claims, fraud allegations related to securities offerings, and investigations into structured and complex products and trading.